The loop equations for noncommutative geometries on quivers: Introduction

-Independently, in \cite[Cor.
-19]{vanSuijlekom:PertOpTrace} the Taylor expansion of the spectral action yields a hermitian one-matrix model of the form $ V(M) = \sum_{l=1}^\infty \sum_{i_1,i_2,\ldots,i_l} F_{i_1,i_2,\ldots, i_l} M_{i_1,i_2} M_{i_2,i_3}\cdots M_{i_{l},i_1}$, with $F_{i_1,i_2,\ldots, i_l} \in \R$.
 This series was shown in \cite{vanNuland:2021otn} to be convergent under certain conditions and, combining some elements of \cite{Connes:2006qj} with own techniques, to possess a neat reorganisation in terms of a series expansion in universal Chern-Simons forms and Yang-Mills forms integrated against $(B,b)$-cocycles that do depend on the geometry.
-Each monomial of the model $V(M)$ above breaks unitarity and thus goes beyond the solved generalisations \cite{zbMATH07208520,zbMATH07650768} of the Kontsevich matrix model \cite{KontsevichModel} (in which unitary invariance is broken only by the propagator) known as Grosse-Wulkenhaar model \cite{GW12}.
+Each monomial of the model $V(M)$ above breaks unitariness and thus goes beyond the solved generalisations \cite{zbMATH07650768} of the Kontsevich matrix model \cite{KontsevichModel} (in which unitary invariance is broken only by the propagator) known as Grosse-Wulkenhaar model \cite{GW12}. \\

 These two independent approaches portend a symbiosis between random matrix theory and noncommutative geometry.
 Both the multiple trace interactions and the unitary-broken interactions could motivate (if they have not yet) new developments in random matrix theory.
 And vice versa, the path-integral quantisation \eqref{CM} of noncommutative geometries seems hopeless without the intervention of random matrix theory\footnote{The only alternative known to the author is the use of Choi-Effros operators systems \cite{Connes:2020ifm,Tolerance} (cf. also \cite{Tolerance_Lizzi}) that emerge when one assumes (or rather, when one accepts) that only a finite part of the Dirac spectrum is measurable.
 The price to pay is nonassociativity. }.